clint77/meshee/README.md

 ### Two types of security

 1. A communication channel that the server don't allow outsider to see.
+CJDNS Network built in encryption.
 2. A communication channel that the server itself cannot see.
+[AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) Encryption on the client level.

 *Resources*
 * [Private Socket room]